Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Excess power

 Reference~\cite{sivak2012prl} shows that the functional~(\ref{eq: slow}) for a single control parameter predicts a constant excess power along the optimal protocol.
 Although this reveals an important feature of the physics of slowly-varying optimal protocols, it remains to be verified whether this also applies to other non-equilibrium regimes.
 Figure~\ref{fig: power1} compares the excess power (\ref{eq: excpower}) obtained from the numerical simulations of Eq.~(\ref{eq: langevin}) using the optimal protocol (\ref{eq: optimal_close}) and the exact optimal protocol (\ref{eq: optimal_exact}) for $\tau_{R}/\tau < 1$.
 The initial variation is expected since in the exact dynamics there is no driving exactly before the process begins.

-Figures~\ref{fig: power2} and \ref{fig: power3} compare the numerical calculations of the excess power using now the approximate optimal protocol that minimizes (\ref{eq: irr_work}) in the regime of fast-but-weak processes.
-The exact optimal protocol leads once more to a constant excess power whereas the approximate one yields an oscillatory behavior around the constant value of the exact case.
-As $N$ increases, our results point to a decrease of the oscillations taking place in the central part of the protocol, becoming however more salient at the extremities.
+Figures~\ref{fig: power2} and \ref{fig: power3} compare the numerical calculations of the excess power using the approximate optimal protocol that minimizes (\ref{eq: irr_work}) in the regime of fast-but-weak processes.
+The exact optimal protocol leads once more to a constant value, whereas the approximate one yields oscillates around this value.
+As $N$ increases, our results point to a decrease of the oscillations taking place in the central part of the protocol, becoming, however, more salient at the extremities.